apollographql/apollo-ios/CodegenProposal.md

 }
 ```
 > Note that we are not generating these fields with the provided default values.
 This is to account for default values that may change on the schema in the future.
 See [Generate Default Parameter Values for `InputObject` Default Values](#generate-default-parameter-values-for-inputobject-default-values) for more discussion.

+### `Schema` Metadata

+A `SchemaConfiguration` object will also be generated for your schema.
+This object will have a function that maps the `Object` types in your schema to their `__typename` string.
+This allows the execution to convert data (from a network response from the cache) to the correct `Object` type at runtime.

+For an example of generated schema metadata see [AnimalKindgomAPI/Schema.swift](Tests/ApolloCodegenTests/AnimalKingdomAPI/ExpectedGeneratedOutput/Schema.swift).

 ## `GraphQLOperation` Generation